junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 > :bulb: **Tip:** Tree inference algorithms are often quite robust.
 They allow a few percentages of errors and low-density regions.
 The output tree topologies are often similar.
 However, the impact can be amplified in a small dataset of a few genes.
 The best practice is to remove them.
 Sometimes, errors may occur only in some region within a single sequence.
 You can often spot it in the alignment, and you should try to trim it from this sequence.

-This sequence (indicated by the yellow arrow) doesn't look right:
+An example of one erroneous region in one sequence (indicated by the yellow arrow), which doesn't look right:
 <img width="1307" height="520" alt="Screenshot 2026-06-05 at 16 09 33" src="https://github.com/user-attachments/assets/325abff0-fa79-477b-94e8-d7c85a2b7627" />